VC Cell Therapy Inc.

 Induced pluripotent stem (iPS) cells are a type of stem cell that is reprogrammed from adult cells to return to an embryonic-like state, similar to embryonic stem cells (ES cells).
 This process enables these cells to acquire the capability to differentiate into nearly all types of cells in the body.

-iPS cells were first reported in 2006 by a team led by Professor Shinya Yamanaka of Kyoto University, who succeeded in establishing iPS cells from mouse skin cells for the first time in the world.
-Initially, Yamanaka’s team identified 24 genes believed to be key in maintaining cellular pluripotency, which is the ability of a cell to differentiate into any type of cell.
-These genes were introduced into skin cells.
-Then, by employing a process of elimination, they discovered that only four genes were necessary to reprogram these adult cells back to an embryonic-like state [Reference 1].
+iPS cells were first reported in 2006 by a team led by Professor Shinya Yamanaka of Kyoto University, who succeeded in establishing iPS cells from mouse skin cells.
+Initially, Yamanaka’s team identified 24 genes believed to be key in maintaining cellular pluripotency, which is the ability of a cell to differentiate intoany type of target cell.
+Then, by employing a process of elimination, they discovered that only four genes were necessary to reprogram adult cells back to an embryonic-like state [Reference 1].
 These genes – Oct3/4, Sox2, c-Myc, and Klf4 – are now known as the Yamanaka factors.

-For this groundbreaking work, Professor Yamanaka, along with Dr. John Gurdon, who had conducted pioneering research on cellular reprogramming, was awarded the 2012 Nobel Prize in Physiology or Medicine.
-Since then, Yamanaka has been recognized with numerous other awards for his exceptional contributions to the field.
+For this groundbreaking work, Dr. Yamanaka, along with Dr. John Gurdon, who had conducted pioneering research on cellular reprogramming, was awarded the 2012 Nobel Prize in Physiology or Medicine.
+Since then, Dr. Yamanaka has been recognized with numerous other awards for his exceptional research contributions.

 Cells used in regenerative medicine (Somatic Stem, ES, and iPS cells)

 Cells utilized in regenerative medicine, such as somatic stem cells, embryonic stem cells (ES cells), and induced pluripotent stem cells (iPS cells), are characterized by their self-replicating capabilities and pluripotency.
-ES cells are stem cells established from a cluster of cells within a blastocyst following fertilization, and they can differentiate into almost all types of cells (tissues). iPS cells were induced from mouse fibroblasts using four transcription factors (Oct3/4, Flk1, Sox2, c-Myc) by Professor Shinya Yamanaka of Kyoto University, serving as ES cell-like pluripotent stem cells.
-The following year, the same group succeeded in creating human iPS cells, which are now widely used not only in medical fields such as regenerative medicine and drug development support, but also in basic research such as rejuvenation, aging processes, and elucidation of cell differentiation mechanisms.
-On the other hand, adult somatic stem cells exist in living tissues, are maintained in a special niche microenvironment, and are believed to be involved in tissue regeneration by replacing cells lost during development and tissue damage.
+ES cells are stem cells established from a cluster of cells within a blastocyst following fertilization, and they can differentiate into almost all types of cells (tissues). iPS cells were first induced from mouse fibroblasts using four transcription factors (Oct3/4, Flk1, Sox2, c-Myc) by Dr. Shinya Yamanaka of Kyoto University.
+In the following year, the same group succeeded in creating human iPS cells, which are now widely used for regenerative medicine, drug screening, as well as in basic research.
+In contrast, adult somatic stem cells exist in living tissues and are maintained in a special niche microenvironment.
+They are believed to be involved in tissue regeneration and capable of replacing cells lost during development and tissue damage.

 Reference